This page tells you about the biological therapy rituximab and its possible side effects. There is information about

 Other common side effects include

-- Feeling sick affects 1 in 5 people (20%), but is usually well controlled with anti sickness medicines
+- Feeling or being sick affects 1 in 5 people (20%), but is usually well controlled with anti sickness medicines

 - Low blood pressure in about 1 in 10 people (10%) and more rarely, raised blood pressure